-NOTICE OF 2023 ANNUAL MEETING OF STOCKHOLDERS To be held June 14, 2023
+NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS To be held June 12, 2024

-You are invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Intellia Therapeutics, Inc. (the "Company"), which will be held online on Wednesday, June 14, 2023 at 9:00 a.m.
+You are invited to attend the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Intellia Therapeutics, Inc. (the "Company"), which will be held online on Wednesday, June 12, 2024 at 9:00 a.m.
 Eastern Time.
-You may attend the meeting virtually via the Internet at www.virtualshareholdermeeting.com/NTLA2023, where you will be able to vote electronically and submit questions.
+You may attend the meeting virtually via the Internet at www.virtualshareholdermeeting.com/NTLA2024, where you will be able to vote electronically and submit questions.
 You will need the 16-digit control number included with the Notice of Internet Availability of Proxy Materials being mailed to you separately in order to attend the Annual Meeting.

-Stockholders of record at the close of business on April 17, 2023, the record date for the Annual Meeting, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+Stockholders of record at the close of business on April 15, 2024, the record date for the Annual Meeting, are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
 The purpose of the Annual Meeting is the following:

-- 1. Election of three class I directors to our board of directors, each to serve until the 2026 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal; - 2.
-Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+- 1. Election of two class II directors to our board of directors, each to serve until the 2027 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal; - 2.
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
 Approval, on a non-binding advisory basis, of the compensation of our named executive officers; - 4.
-Approval of an amendment to our Second Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 120,000,000 to 240,000,000; and - 5.
+Approval of a second amendment to our Second Amended and Restated Certificate of Incorporation, as amended, to limit the liability of certain officers of the Company as permitted by recent amendments to the Delaware General Corporation Law; and - 5.
 Transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement thereof.